Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 As a very first step you should try out and update your Bricks and Bricklets.

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
-Connect all Bricklets to the Master Brick and connect it via USB to your PC.
+Connect the LED Strip Bricklet to the Master Brick and connect it via USB to your PC.
 Afterwards use Brick Viewer to check if all of the firmwares are up to date (Updates / Flashing button).
 If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick Viewer too: